Edu4rdSHL/unimap/README.md

 # Unimap
 Scan only once by IP address and reduce scan times with Nmap for large amounts of data.
 Unimap is an abbreviation of "Unique Nmap *Scan*".
+The tool can run in Linux, OSX, Windows or Android (Termux) without problems.

 # Why?
 If you have plans to run an Nmap to a whole organization you need to consideer that surely tens, hundreds or even thousands of subdomains will point to the same IP address and there will come a point where it becomes almost impossible to continue scanning.
 Also your IP may end up blocked due to multiple scans to the same remote host address among other things.